|Nutritional Guidelines (per serving)|

 Place the egg yolks, lemon juice, water and salt into the food processor.

-When about two-thirds of the butter has been added the sauce it should be thick, creamy and glossy.
+When about two-thirds of the butter has been added, the sauce should be thick, creamy and glossy.
 Continue adding the clear yellow part butter taking care not to add any of the milky, white residue given off the butter.
 This should simply be thrown away.

 Once all the butter is added, taste and adjust the seasoning as you like it.

-Whip 125ml /4 fl oz double or heavy cream until thick then fold into the hollandaise.
+- Sauce Mousseline: Whip 125mL /4 fl oz. double or heavy cream until thick then fold into the hollandaise.
 This makes a rich and decadent alternative to the classic Hollandaise.
-Serve with asparagus, green vegetables, poached egg and steak.
+Serve with asparagus, green vegetables, poached egg, and steak.